s-a/sublime-text-refactor/README.md

 or

-1. Clone or download git repo into your packages folder (in ST2, find Browse Packages... menu item to open this folder)
+Clone or download the git repository into your packages folder (in ST2, find Browse Packages... menu item to open this folder)
-2. Rename the Plugin Folder from "sublime-text-refactor" to "Refactor" !!!

 Dependencies
 ============